JKinx/CS51-FinalProject/README.md

 **About lexical scope**

-Ocaml is a lexically scoped language which means that any values are evaluated in the scope of the environment they are defined in, that is, it is governed by the lexical structure of the .
+Ocaml is a lexically scoped language which means that any values are evaluated in the scope of the environment they are defined in, that is, it is governed by the lexical structure of the code.

-The substitution model by virtue of its definition is lexically scoped but the dynamic semantic does not.
-With dynamic syntax, the values determined by the dynamic ordering in which they are evaluated.
+The substitution model by virtue of its definition is lexically scoped but the dynamic semantic is not.
+With dynamic syntax, the values are determined by the dynamic ordering in which they are evaluated.

 For example in the code below